w3f/polkadot-wiki/docs/learn-governance.md

 Let's use the above image as an example.

-If a publicly submitted referenda only has 25% turnout, the tally of "aye" votes has to reach 66% for it to pass since we applied `Positive Turnout Bias`.
+If a publicly submitted referendum only has 25% turnout, the tally of "aye" votes has to reach 66% for it to pass since we applied `Positive Turnout Bias`.

 In contrast, when it has 75% turnout, the tally of "aye" votes has to reach 54%, which means that